Carp are one of the most common fish species in the world and are found throughout Asia, Europe, and the United States.

 The flavor is unique and quite mild.
 As it has a high content of oil, it’s been compared favorably to salmon or Tilapia.

-If it’s prepared and handled properly, there’s no muddy flavor whatsoever.
+If it’s prepared and handled properly, there’s no fishy or muddy taste whatsoever.

 Why Do People Think Eating Carp Is Bad?

 This is a fascinating question.
-Carp are viewed as a in almost every other part of the world.
+Carp are viewed as one of the best fish species to eat in almost every other part of the world.
 For most of the 19th century, they were viewed as a delicacy in North America as well.
 Yet, now their reputation in North America is terrible.

 Carp are called “junk fish” or “trash fish“.
 Many anglers view hooking a carp as a disappointment, not a success.